BCM Annual Report

 Blended Case Management Program

-The Blended Case Management (BCM) program offers support to clients living with a mental health diagnosis in obtaining needed services, benefits and community resources.
+The Blended Case Management (BCM) Program offers support to clients living with a mental health diagnosis in obtaining other services and getting their needs met in the community.
 BCM services are available to both adults and children.
-Services are provided in a manner consistent with the principles of the Community Support Program (CSP) and the Child and Adolescent Service System Program (CASSP).
-The case management needs of individual clients are assessed and a service plan is developed and implemented between the client and case manager with specific goals and objectives related to those identified needs.
-Blended Case Managers deliver services to clients at the CCLH office, at home, or in the community.
+Services are provided in a manner consistent with the principles of the Community Support Program and the Child and Adolescent Service System Program.
+The case management needs of individual clients are assessed.
+A service plan with specific goals and objectives related to those identified needs is developed and implemented by the client and case manager.
+Blended Case Managers deliver services to clients at the agency offices, at home, or in the community as needed.
 Case managers work flexible hours during the week and on weekends in order to schedule appointments based on client availability.
 Six core areas of service delivery to clients of the BCM program include assessment and service planning, informal support and network building, use of community resources, linking and accessing services, monitoring of service delivery, and problem resolution.

 There are currently 7 BCM positions and one Program Director position.
-There were two BCM staff loss and two hires to replace those positions.
-The rate of turnover was 28.5 %.
+Three BCM staff left the agency and two were hired to replace those individuals.
+The rate of turnover was 60 %.

-“Behavioral Health Services and the LGBTQ+ Community” was completed by 4 BCM.
+· Marijuana and Cannabinoids, Pain and the Brain was completed by 4 BCM.

-“Employee Wellness-Stress Management” was completed by 6 BCM.
+· Fire Safety was completed by 5 BCM.

 In addition, the required BCM online Basic Case Management and Children’s Case Management training is due six months from date of hire, and then every two years after.
-Three BCMs completed these trainings as their two year completion date came due.
+Five BCMs completed these trainings.

 Client Satisfaction Survey Results